-Ion and particle traps represent multiskilled instruments to explore nonequilibrium statistical physics, where dissipation and nonlinearity can be very well controlled.
+Ion and particle traps represent versatile instruments to explore nonequilibrium statistical physics, where dissipation and nonlinearity can be very well controlled.
 In case of ion chains dissipation is achieved by means of laser heating and cooling, while nonlinearity is the outcome of trap anharmonicity and beam shaping.
 Ion dynamics is governed by an equation similar to the complex Ginzburg-Landau equation.
 As an exotic feature, the system can be described as both oscillatory and excitable at the same time.
 The experiment is presented in Ref. \cite{Lee11}, while the approach also allows controllable experiments with noise and quenched disorder.

-A theoretical model used to describe the ion transient response to a dipolar a.c. excitation in a QIT is presented in \cite{Xu11}, where high frequency ion motion components were also considered.

-The electric potential is a pure quadrupole one in case of an ideal ion trap, and ion dynamics is described by a Hill (Mathieu) equation.
+A theoretical model used to describe ion transient response to a dipolar a.c. excitation in a QIT is presented in \cite{Xu11}, where high frequency ion motion components are also considered.
+The electric potential is a pure quadrupole one in case of an ideal ion trap and ion dynamics is described by a Hill (Mathieu) equation.
 Real traps used in experiments do not generate a quadrupole field due to geometric imperfections (electrode truncation) or misalignment of electrodes.
-The nonlinearity that real traps exhibit is the outcome of weak multipole fields (e.g., hexapole, octupole, decapole, and higher order fields).
+The nonlinearity that real traps exhibit is the outcome of weak multipole fields (e.g., hexapole, octopole, decapole, and higher order fields \cite{Micha05, Zhao08, Pedre10, Marche21}).
 Ion dynamics in such a trap is governed by a nonlinear Mathieu equation that can not be solved analytically.
-The theoretical lines of instabilities in the first region of stability of the Paul trap for perturbations of order $n = 3$ to $n = 8$ are illustrated in Fig~.\ref{InstabPaul}.
+The theoretical lines of instabilities in the first region of stability of the Paul trap, for perturbations of order $n = 3$ to $n = 8$, are illustrated in Fig~.\ref{InstabPaul}.

-In Ref. \cite{Doro12} a technique is used to calculate the axial secular frequencies of a nonlinear ion trap with hexapole, octupole and decapole terms of the electric potential, based on the modified Lindstedt–Poincar{\'e} method.
+In Ref. \cite{Doro12} a technique is used to calculate axial secular frequencies of a nonlinear ion trap with hexapole, octopole, and decapole terms of the electric potential, based on the modified Lindstedt–Poincar{\'e} method.
 The equations of ion motion in the resulting effective potential are shown to be similar to a Duffing equation \cite{Kova11}.